 Usually banks will refuse to grant you a loan without security.
 You can offer assets which the bank can seize and sell off if you do not repay the loan.
 Fixed assets like machinery, equipment, vehicles etc. are also considered to be security for loans.

 The Lending Criteria of Banks

 Your request for funding will have a higher chance of success if you can satisfy the following lending criteria:

 - Good cash flow

-- Adequate shareholders' funds

 - Adequate security

-- Experience in business

 - Good reputation